-All players taking part in Middle School Esports League tournaments are required to have a Nintendo Account for the tournament they’re participating in connected to their Generation Esports account in the form of a game connection.
+All players taking part in High School Esports League tournaments are required to have a Nintendo Account for the tournament they’re participating in connected to their Generation Esports account in the form of a game connection.
 All game connection information shown on a team’s roster must match with the accounts in game.
 Players using different accounts or those not officially on the roster are prohibited from playing in matches.
 Only one account connection is allowed per game, the use of alternate accounts is prohibited.
 All account connections are prohibited from being changed after the team has participated in its first match of a tournament’s regular season.

 3.2.
 Match Streaming

 Spectators are permitted in game lobbies for the sole purpose of streaming their team’s match to the School’s Twitch or Youtube channel or to record the match.
 Spectators may not have any communication with team members while the game is currently being played and must not be a member of the roster participating in the match.
 At the end of the match, the stream vod or an unedited copy of the recording must be shared with the other team.
-The use of the Generation Esports Wizard streaming service is prohibited for broadcasting spectating games.

 4.1.
 Disallowed Item(s)

 5.1.
 Player Disconnection

 If the player disconnects before game play begins (teams start to ink the stage or engage in combat) the game may be reset.
 The same stage must be used for the reset game.
 In the event where a player disconnects while the game is being played, the game will continue as a 3v4.
 If a team loses 2 or more players at the same time, that team will forfeit the current game, the match series will then continue on to the next game if any remain to be played.
 If players are experiencing multiple disconnections, please contact an HSEL Administrator.

 5.2.
 Team Disconnection